kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 | `b(reak)`         | Insert a breakpoint                                   |
 | `a(rgs)`          | Print the argument list of the current function        |

-For more information, use the `help` command in the debugger, or take a look at ipdb's [online documentation](https://github.com/gotcha/ipdb).
+For more information, use the `help` command in the debugger, or take at the [ipdb repository](https://github.com/gotcha/ipdb) for guidance.

 ### Managed services